WalletScrutiny/WalletScrutinyCom/_pages/walletSupport.md

 evaluations.

-To re-iterate on the [Security Notice](#security), this "Wallet Support" will never ask for your backup or part of backup.
+To re-iterate on the [Security Notice](#security), this "Wallet Support" will never ask for your backup or part of your backup.
 If the feasibility evaluation suggests that brute forcing on specialized hardware makes sense then we will recommend experts that will assist with this.
-It is your responsibility to then evaluate if the service of your choice is trustworthy and we recommend to make clear contractual agreements and check the identity with whoever you are about to share what you hope to be the keys to your riches.
-In doubt, involve a lawyer or seek an expert in your city or at least your country.
+It is your responsibility to then evaluate if the service of your choice is trustworthy and we recommend to make clear contractual agreements and check the identity with whoever you are about to share what you hope to be the keys to your Bitcoins.
+In doubt, involve a lawyer and seek out an expert in your city or at least your country so legal recourse becomes easier in case you are not satisfied with his work.